 - Disrupting Birth Order Through Adoption (7-minute video)

-Many more Creating a Family radio interviews with experts, videos, blogs, fact sheets, and Q and A’s with Experts on adopting out of birth order can be found at the icons below.
+Many more Creating a Family interviews with experts, blogs, and fact sheets on adopting out of birth order can be found at the icons below.

 Sources: Creating a Family radio shows below